Deployment is hard on the whole family!

 Go on, mama!
 Take the kids.
 Say yes to popcorn for lunch.
 Skip down main street.
 If there’s one thing we know about Walt Disney World, it is that dreams come true!

 Do you have tips for taking the kiddos solo to Disney?
 Share them in the comment section below!

-Jenn is a MilSpouse who loves going to Walt Disney World with her family, pin trading, and collecting Minnie ears and coffee mugs!
-Check out her Bio.
+Erin is a MilSpouse who loves going to Walt Disney World with her family, pin trading, and collecting Minnie ears and coffee mugs!
+Check out her bio.

 Planning a Disney Trip?
 Want to get the best military discounts that are available?
 Feeling a little confused?
 See Our Great Disney Discount and Planning Info:

 - Disney Veteran & Military Discount Eligibility Guide

 - The Military Family’s Walt Disney World Comprehensive Vacation Planning and Preparation Guide